-During business hours, MPTC will be open to students, parents, employees, contractors, guests and invitees.
-During non-business hours, access to all college facilities will only be given to those staff needing to be in the building after hours as part of their regular job requirements.
-Anyone needing access to MPTC campuses during non-business hours not normally granted after hour's access will need to contact the Moraine Park Technical College Facilities Department.
+During business hours, MPTC is open to students, parents, employees, contractors, guests and invitees.
+During non-business hours, access to all college facilities is only given to those staff needing to be in the building after hours as part of their regular job requirements.
+Anyone needing access to MPTC campuses during non-business hours not normally granted after hour's access must contact the Moraine Park Technical College Facilities Department.

 The College maintains a commitment to campus security and safety.
 Parking lots, pedestrian walkways and building exteriors are lighted from dusk to dawn.
-College personnel monitor the campuses for irregularities and needed repairs of maintenance in facilities, grounds, and lighting.
+College personnel monitor the campuses for irregularities and needed repairs or maintenance of facilities, grounds, and lighting.
 Safety and security are major factors in all landscaping and lighting designs.